MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/analytics_overview.md

 - [Customize Key Performance Indicators](../use/customize-reports.md#customize-visual-display): Use the embedded Power BI editor to modify the visual display of dashboards, tailoring the out-of-the-box reports to your organization's needs.
 - Personalize analytics:
     - [Report Filters and Groups](../use/report-filters-groups.md#report-filters-and-groups): Save time by setting one or more filters to a report group, eliminating the need to set filters each time you access the reports.
-    - [Manage Bookmarks for Reports](../use/manage-bookmarks.md#manage-bookmarks-for-reports): Utilize bookmarks to save the filters you've set, allowing for easy viewing of specific data each time you open the report.
+    - [Manage Bookmarks for Reports](../use/manage-bookmarks.md#manage-bookmarks-for-reports): Utilize bookmarks to save the filters you set, allowing for easy viewing of specific data each time you open the report.
 - [Utilize Omnichannel for Customer Service Metrics](../use/oc-metrics-dimensions.md#use-omnichannel-for-customer-service-metrics): Perform a quantitative assessment of the data displayed on the Omnichannel for Customer Service dashboards.
 Use these metrics to [customize the visual display](../use/customize-reports.md#customize-visual-display) of your reports.